nmattia/niv/README.md

 The type of the dependency is guessed from the provided URL template, if `-T` is not specified.

+For updating the version of GHC used run this command:

 ``` shell
 $ niv update ghc -v 8.6.2
 ```